okta/odyssey/packages/docs/source/components/tooltip.md

 Tooltips activate on `:hover` or `:focus`.

-In the case of `:hover` or `:focus`, tooltips support being triggered both by the shared parent container (`.has-tip`) or the paired sibling.
+In the case of `:hover` or `:focus`, tooltips support being triggered both by the shared parent container (`.has-ods-tip`) or the paired sibling.
 If you are describing an element that already supports the `:focus` state, no additional work is necessary.

 If you would like the tooltip to trigger via the parent container or a non-interactive element like `<abbr>` or a disabled `<button>`, include the `tabindex="0"` attribute on the parent or sibling: